ntd/xsettings/README.md

-XSettings provides a basic persistent storage backend for a specific set of variables in [open62541](https://github.com/open62541/open62541) based OPC/UA servers.
+*XSettings* provides a basic persistent storage backend for a specific set of variables in [open62541](https://github.com/open62541/open62541) based OPC/UA servers.
 It is implemented in the simplest way I know of, i.e. directly mmap()ing the struct containing all variables to a binary file.
-Any time a variable changes, the mapped memory is msync()ed **asyncrhronously**, so this code can be used in real-time contexts.
+Any time a variable changes, the mapped memory is msync()ed **asynchronously**, so this code can be used in real-time contexts.

 How to use
 ----------

-To get the introspection data needed, the code heavily leverages the preprocessor using the X-Macro technique (hence the X in XSettings).
+To get the introspection data needed, the code heavily leverages the preprocessor using the X-Macro technique (hence the X in *XSettings*).
 This in turn means this project cannot be a library: the source code must be embedded in some way into your project.

 The typical way of doing it is:

-1. copy `xsettings.c` and `xsettings.h` to your source folder
+1. copy `xsettings.c` and `xsettings.h` into your source folder;
-2. define `xsettings-schema.h`
+2. define your schema by creating your `xsettings-schema.h`;
-3. call the relevant XSettings APIs from your code
+3. call the relevant *XSettings* APIs from your code
-4. link together
+4. integrate your build system to compile and link with your app.

 See the `demo` folder for a basic example.
 Actually, only `UA_Boolean`, `UA_Int32`, `UA_UInt32` and `UA_Double` types are implemented.